All Episodes

 And after episode four, they couldn't believe what they had just seen.

-And they were it it it's so intense.
+And it's so intense.

-It literally is you are riveted.
+It literally is, you are riveted.

 More so than any other season.